ULHPC/tutorials/README.md

 ## Cluster configuration for snakemake

-1. Running BWA on multiple threads
+1. Run mapping and peak calling on multiple threads
 2. Configure job parameters with cluster.json
 3. Run snakemake with cluster configuration